top of page

 No. Donations made by clicking the button at the top of the page will go into the general scouting fund.
 To make donations that will go to the EXPLORING program, please contact

-Sarah Dean, Exploring Program Coordinator
+Sarah Dean, Exploring Program Director

 sarah.dean@scouting.org / 320.452.0016